WJannik/gw_vaettir_farm/README.md

 The automation is designed for a specific setup as Mesmer/Assasin or Assasin/Mesmer: <br>
 Build: OQdTI4x8ZiHRn5AiAaR0G8myAAA <br>
 Weapon: Staff with +20% enchantment duration (to maintain Shadow Form) <br>
-Armor: Max armor with +10 armor while enchanted; other mods are flexible <br>
+Armor: Max armor with +10 armor while enchanted; other runes and insignias are flexible <br>

 ## Issues & Limitations
 The script is designed for 1920×1080 resolution

 Other resolutions require adjusting:

-    1. Movement coordinates
+- Movement coordinates
-    2. Item pickup coordinates
+- Item pickup coordinates
-    3. Image‑recognition assets
+- Image‑recognition assets

 This is a personal project, not a universal bot, but feel free to fork and adapt it

 If you encounter issues or have suggestions, please open an issue on GitHub.